pheymann/paulheymann-website/_posts/2023-06-12-emerging-dragon.md

 A marriage to hope and fear<br/>
 That it may not sleep forever.<br/>
 You pushed yourself too hard,<br/>
-Lost your reign,<br/>
+Lost control,<br/>
-And now look at its rearing head.
+Look at its rearing head.

 How magnificent its emergence